Oregon housing shortage: Portland

 On August 12, 2020, the Portland City Commission enacted 3-1 the Residential Infill Project (RIP) ordinance, which allows for up to four homes on lots across most of the city (including duplexes, triplexes and fourplexes), including in areas previously zoned for single-family housing, and exceed the mandate of HB 2001.
 On June 1, 2022 (effective June 30, 2022), the ordinance was expanded by the Commission with technical amendments as Residential Infill Project Part 2 (RIP2), which focuses on larger lots in outlying areas (R10 and R20), created new standards for accessory dwelling units and cottage clusters for all single-dwelling zones and brought the city in compliance with SB 458.
 In a progress report, the city stated that the enactment of both ordinances resulted in over 1,400 new housing units being built since RIP1 took effect, resulting in an increase in housing construction and availability, with middle housing being the most popular form of housing constructed in single-family areas and the majority of new middle housing being built between the Willamette River and I-205.

-Parking mandate repeal

-Parking minimums have been repealed in the following cities: